Friday, November 30, 2018

 We didn't last long before getting captured and banged up with another fella.
 I hope he's friendly!!

-There's no denying that Eric has created incredibly beautiful backgrounds for each and every area.
-Their abstract artistry is outstanding using a bleak, futuristic style that produces such an eerie environment.
-Characters are made using chunky polygons which are superbly animated.
-Just watch Lester run and jump his way through but he's a gullible chap so I dare you not to smile when he holds up his hand at the end of the first stage.
-Love it!!
+Eric created incredible backgrounds for each and every area.
+The abstract artistry is outstanding using a bleak, futuristic style, for an eerie environment.
+Characters use chunky polygons which are superbly animated - watch Lester run and jump.
+However, he's a gullible chap, so I dare you not to smile as he holds up his hand at the end of the first stage!!

-Its attention to detail like this which is so impressive, like on the first screen with that ugly beast on a distant ledge who looks rather ominous - it then turns around and sees you.
+Its attention to detail like this is so impressive.
+Like on the first screen with that ugly beast on a distant ledge.
+It's rather ominous - especially when it sees you and turns around.
 Scary stuff!!
-Also, when trapped in jail, I love to watch those distant prisoners working in the background.
+Also, watching the prisoners working in the background when you're trapped in jail is amazing.
 And what about when Lester flops to the ground after a slug slashes his leg?
-Brilliant stuff and Another World is surely one of the best-animated games from the early 90s?
+Brilliant stuff that proves Another World is one of the best animated games of the era?

-Consider the lower resolution of old computers...
-Well, check out the artwork talent here...
+Consider the lower resolution and limitations of older computers.
+Now check out the talented artwork...

 Sadly, there is no obvious way to escape.
 Or is there...